Kalrkloss/Windows-Copilot-API/README.md

 # Install the browser Playwright needs (one-time)
 playwright install chromium

-# Sign in once: a browser opens, log into your Microsoft or Google account
+# Sign in once: a browser opens, log into your Microsoft work or school account
 python -m copilot login
 ```

 The browser **closes by itself** once sign-in is detected — you don't need to press Enter or close it manually.
 After sign-in it sends one short warm-up message that mints the chat token **and** passes Cloudflare's "verify you're human" check in the same step (a brief "finishing setup…" appears, and a tiny throwaway chat lands in your history).
 If a checkbox shows up, click it in that login window.
 The steps are logged to `session/login.log` if anything goes wrong.
-That's it: your session is saved under `session/` (git-ignored, never shared) and reused on every run — so your first request works right away.
+That's the success path: the session is saved under `session/` (git-ignored, never shared) and reused on every run, so the first request works right away.

 > 🛠️ **Run into trouble during setup or your first run?** Head to the [Troubleshooting](#troubleshooting) section, the bundled diagnostic both *fixes* common issues (captcha/clearance) and *logs* a shareable report.